The Best Place to Swim with Whales in Tonga(c) Tonga Ministry of Tourism

 • Tongatapu is the most populated island, so it’s not a great base for a more tranquil island escape nor the “prettiest”

-Learn more about Tongatapu in The Complete Guide to Tongatapu.
-Plus, check out the whale tours in the 8 Best Whale Swim Tours on Tongatapu.
+Learn more about Tongatapu in The Complete Guide to Tongatapu and check out the whale tours in the 5 Best Whale Swim Tours on Tongatapu.

 A short flight from Tongatapu, ‘Eua is another large island located in the south of Tonga.
-It’s an affordable island destination with all accommodations being quite cheap, even for backpackers, with whale swimming tours that are also among some of the cheapest.
+It’s an affordable island destination with all accommodations being quite cheap, even for backpackers.

-While ‘Eua is the first and last place that whales can be found in the whale season, from June to as late as November, it’s one of the places with the roughest waters for swimming with whales due to the lack of sheltered water.
+While ‘Eua is the first and last place where whales can be found in the whale season, from June to as late as November, it can be one of the places with the roughest waters for swimming with whales due to the lack of sheltered water.

-Whale swimming tours in ‘Eua operate from either Ohonua or from Nuku’alofa in Tongatapu.
+Whale swimming tours in ‘Eua operate from Nafanua Wharf in Ohonua.

 The Pros of Swimming with Whales in ‘Eua

-• It’s the next-most convenient island to get to which only requires a short flight or a half-day ferry ride from Tongatapu to get there
+• It’s the next-most convenient island to get to in Tonga (and therefore, one of the cheapest) which only requires a short flight or a half-day ferry ride from Tongatapu

 • It has the longest whale season, from June to October (but sometimes November)